-The storm is expected to dump 10 to 15 inches of rain over a large part of eastern Mexico with 25 inches in some places.
+Ingrid is expected to dump 10 to 15 inches of rain on a large part of eastern Mexico and more in mountainous areas.